kimiaameri/Protein_Active/README.md

 ```
 ------------------------------------------------------------------------------------------------------
-### find number of mutation in each domain for isolates
+### Find number of mutation in each domain for isolates

 ```R
 for (j in 1 :length.domain)